2025 Tracking Federal Developments

 While most of the anti-LGBTQ attacks we’ve seen since January have originated from Trump’s executive orders and federal agency cuts, we know that extreme Republicans have used the budget negotiation process before to sneak in discriminatory anti-LGBTQ policies.
 Last year, with sustained opposition and outreach, we ensured that not a single anti-LGBTQ policy rider—of more than 50 proposed to the FY25 budget—was approved.
 While we don’t yet know exactly what type of anti-LGBTQ policy attacks might be proposed in the FY26 budget, we are prepared to fight back alongside our communities and partners.

 In addition to anticipated anti-LGBTQ policy riders, Trump’s newly released budget proposal contains serious cuts that will jeopardize the health and wellness of LGBTQ+ Americans nationwide.
 The proposal slashes more than $1.5 billion in critical HIV-related funding, which experts estimate could lead to 143,000 new infections and 14,700 HIV-related deaths in the US within 5 years and over $60 billion in avoidable healthcare costs.
-It would also eliminate all funding for the Department of Health and Human Service’s Suicide & Crisis Lifeline’s LGBTQ+ Youth Specialized Services, a federal program that provides emergency crisis support to LGBTQ+ youth.
+It also eliminates all funding for the Department of Health and Human Service’s Suicide & Crisis Lifeline’s LGBTQ+ Youth Specialized Services, a federal program that provides emergency crisis support to LGBTQ+ youth, which the Trump Administration has since ordered the termination of, effective July 17.

 We’ll continue monitoring FY26 budget negotiations, so stay tuned for additional ways to take action.